-The test also looks for signs of drug use or nicotine in your urine.
+The test also shows signs of drug use or nicotine in your urine.
 Illegal drug use makes you ineligible for most policies.
-Nicotine use may not make you ineligible, but only if you admitted that you’re a smoker on your application.
+Nicotine use may not make you ineligible, but only if you admit that you’re a smoker on your application.
 Insurance fraud is illegal and will leave you without insurance.

 How do you Prepare for the Paramedical Exam?

 While you don’t have to prepare for a paramedical exam, there are ways you can increase your chances of approval.
 In fact, preparation starts when you apply for insurance.
 You start by answering a series of questions about your health, typically over the last 5 years.
 This helps insurance companies filter out applicants that don’t meet the initial requirements before moving forward with the exam and underwriting process.

 Once you complete the application, the insurance company will schedule an exam.
 At this point, you may start preparing by:

 - Making healthy food choices (skip the fast food and sugary, processed foods)

 - Focus on foods that help increase your good cholesterol, such as avocadoes, nuts, and fish

 - Stay hydrated by drinking 6 – 8 glasses of water a day

 - Stop drinking alcohol at least a few days before the exam